 Many researchers study cognitive abilities, personality traits, attitudes, quality of life, patient satisfaction, and other attributes that cannot be measured directly.
 To quantify these types of latent traits, researchers develop instruments–questionnaires or tests consisting of binary, ordinal, or categorical items–to determine individuals' levels of the trait.

 Item response theory (IRT) models can be used to evaluate the relationships between a latent trait and items intended to measure the trait.
 With IRT models, we can determine which test items are more difficult and which ones are easier.
 We can determine which test items provide much information about the latent trait and which ones provide only a little.

-In Stata 16, we can now make comparisons across groups.
+Stata's IRT suite fits IRT models and can make comparisons across groups.
 This means we can evaluate whether an instrument measures a latent trait in the same way for different subpopulations.
 For instance, we might ask the following questions: